Julia-IO/Linguist_Portal/README.md

 - Right now there is just 1 admin, but if teams grow we can expect to have several admins.
 Approach as to how to grant permissions should be improved so that Project Leads can also have specific permissions.
 - I'd like linguists to be able to mark their projects as Completed.
 Once a project is marked as completed, I'd like automatic mails to be sent to Project Leads.
+- I'd like linguists to be able to automate billing process once a project is completed.
+State of payments should also be displayed in their profiles.
-- I'd like to include downloadable files to the Projects Overview.
+- I'd like to include downloadable files to the Projects Overview and downloadable invoice files to Linguist's profiles.

 ##### back to [top](#table-of-contents)